TemposAlphabet/Puzzle-Games/README.md

-You can still play the apk file on your pc.
+You can still play the apk file on your PC.
 Download BlueStacks 👉 https://bstk.me/ujVykf2Uw
 Install the program on your PC.
 Then open the apk file in BlueStacks.
 That'll allow you to download the puzzle game app on your PC!